 Hello everyone!
 Today’s blog post is all about oily/combination skin.
-And if you have this skin type, you must know that it can be frustrating at times.
+If you have this skin type, you’d know how frustrating it can be at times.
 I’ve had this skin type during my teen years and it was hell for me.
-From having a shiny complexion, melting off all my make-up and breakouts.
-That’s until I developed dry skin which is another skincare routine on it’s own which I already covered.
+From having a shiny complexion, breakouts, clogged pores and melting off all my make-up.
+That’s until I developed dry skin, which is another skincare routine on it’s own which I have already covered.

 Feel free to check it out here.

-How to know if you have oily/combination skin:
+How to know if you have oily or combination skin:

-Your skin is oily throughout the day and you have en-large pores all over your face — Then you have oily skin.
+Your skin is oily throughout the day and you have en-larged pores all over your face — then you have oily skin.

 Oily skin and en-larged pores exist only in your T-zone (the forehead, nose, and chin) — then you have combination skin.